Donner Party: Wasatch Range

 As the Donner Party made its way across the Wasatch Range of the Rocky Mountains, the Graves family, who had set off to find them, reached them.
-They consisted of 57-year-old Franklin Ward Graves, his 45-year-old wife Elizabeth, their children Mary (20), William (18), Eleanor (15), Lovina (13), Nancy (9), Jonathan (7), Franklin, Jr. (5), Elizabeth (1), and married daughter Sarah (22), plus son-in-law Jay Fosdick (23), and a 25-year-old teamster named John Snyder, traveling together in three wagons.
+They consisted of Franklin Ward Graves (57), his wife Elizabeth (45), their children Mary (20), William (18), Eleanor (15), Lovina (13), Nancy (9), Jonathan (7), Franklin, Jr. (5), Elizabeth (1), and married daughter Sarah (22), plus son-in-law Jay Fosdick (23) and a 25-year-old teamster named John Snyder, traveling together in three wagons.
 Their arrival brought the Donner Party to 87 members in 60–80 wagons.
 The Graves family had been part of the last group to leave Missouri, confirming the Donner Party was at the back of the year's western exodus.

-It was August 20 by the time that they reached a point in the mountains where they could look down and see the Great Salt Lake.
+It was August 20 by the time that they reached a point in the mountains where they could see the Great Salt Lake.
 It took almost another two weeks to travel out of the Wasatch Range.
-The men began arguing, and doubts were expressed about the wisdom of those who had chosen this route, in particular James Reed.
+The men began arguing, and doubts were expressed about the wisdom of those who had chosen this route, in particular Reed.
 Food and supplies began to run out for some of the less affluent families.
-Stanton and Pike had ridden out with Reed but had become lost on their way back; by the time that the party found them, they were a day away from eating their horses.
+Stanton and Pike had ridden out with Reed but had become lost on their way back; by the time the party found them, they were a day away from eating their horses.

 Great Salt Lake Desert

 Luke Halloran died of tuberculosis on August 25.
-A few days later, the party came across a torn and tattered letter from Hastings.
+A few days later, the party came across a tattered letter from Hastings.
 The pieces indicated there were two days and nights of difficult travel ahead without grass or water.
 The party rested their oxen and prepared for the trip.
-After 36 hours they set off to traverse a 1000 ft mountain that lay in their path.
-From its peak, they saw ahead of them a dry, barren plain, perfectly flat and covered with white salt, larger than the one they had just crossed, and "one of the most inhospitable places on earth" according to Rarick.
+After 36 hours they set off to traverse a 1000 ft mountain in their path.
+From its peak they saw ahead a dry, barren plain, perfectly flat and covered with white salt, larger than the one they had just crossed, and "one of the most inhospitable places on earth" according to Rarick.
 Their oxen were already fatigued, and their water was nearly gone.